DFE-Digital/find-teacher-training-tests/readme.md

-# Search and compare UI tests
+# Find teacher training tests

 These are smoke tests for the [Find postgraduate teacher training service](https://www.find-postgraduate-teacher-training.service.gov.uk).
 They aim to simulate a complete user journey from the perspective of the user, touching all parts of the stack along the way.